jennisusannes/Falling_Angel/README.md

 ### Getting started
 To run the game you will need to connect to an Android device, og create an android emulator.
-For further instructions, see [User guide](https://developer.android.com/studio/run/managing-avds)
+For further instructions, see following [User guide](https://developer.android.com/studio/run/managing-avds) from android.

 ### Developed by: